codemaniac-sahil/news-webapp-api/README.md

 Contributions are always welcome!

-See `contributing.md` for ways to get started.
+> Have a look on our [CONTRIBUTING guide](https://github.com/codemaniac-sahil/news-webapp-api/blob/main/CONTRIBUTING.md) for ways to get started.

-Please adhere to this project's `code of conduct`.
+> Please adhere to this project's [CODE OF CONDUCT](https://github.com/codemaniac-sahil/news-webapp-api/blob/main/CODE_OF_CONDUCT.md).

 ## API Reference